Eddie Drummond: Kansas City Chiefs

 Drummond played in 12 games for the Kansas City Chiefs throughout the 2007 season.

 Pittsburgh Steelers

 On July 31, 2008, Drummond was signed by the Pittsburgh Steelers.
 A Steelers fan while growing up, Drummond stated his desire to end his career in Pittsburgh.
 He was released on August 30 during final cuts.

 Las Vegas Locomotives

-After being out of football for two years, on June 13, 2011, Drummond signed with the Las Vegas Locomotives.
+On June 13, 2011, Drummond signed with the Las Vegas Locomotives of the United Football League (UFL).